-The device provides 3x1024-byte Security Registers which can be erased per 1024-byte at a time.
+The device provides 3x1024-byte Security Registers which only erased each 1024-byte at once.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Registers command is similar to Sector/Block Erase command.
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit.